swesley/orclapex-builder-css/README.md

 Detail for use described on this [blog post](http://www.grassroots-oracle.com/2015/08/apex-5-colour-contrast.html).
 I use a browser extension to apply the attached CSS to selected websites (where APEX lives).

 ## Usage
-1) Install an browser extension such as Stylebot
+1) Install an browser extension such as Stylebot.
+Adblockers often has a place for site-specific CSS
-2) Define a style for the URL your APEX is located, eg: tryapexnow.com
+2) Define a style for the URL your APEX is located, eg: apex.oracle.com
 3) Paste the relevant CSS for your preferred mode.

 There appears to be no class differences between the light & dark modes, so you won't be able to flip between the two modes without changing your integrated CSS.

-## Light Mode
+## light-mode-ocean
-Built for 5.x, it has actioned my intention since.
+Built for 5.x, it has actioned my intention since, inhereting the blue styling from 4.1.
 While I was creating dark mode CSS, I noticed a few of the selectors were no longer relevant for 18.1.

+## light-mode-earth
+A green motif returned with the arrival of 20.1, I split the light-mode files according to the general colour scheme.
+This now works better in dark mode, since you can't automatically switch this CSS when switching between modes.

-## Dark Mode
+## dark-mode
 I've started a new stylesheet for Dark Mode in APEX 19.x.
 Some of the selectors I've used previously are no longer relevant, so I've only inlcuded those selectors I still appreciate.
-It has been [suggested](https://twitter.com/mikehichwa1/status/1173803917664108544) the contrast may be addressed in 20.1.
+It has been [suggested](https://twitter.com/mikehichwa1/status/1173803917664108544) the contrast may be addressed in 20.1 (it has).

 ## Some CSS Results
 - Strengthen region headers, to add contrast between sections, helping your eyes to skim vertically